-Over the last couple of years, brunch culture has exploded onto the London scene.
+Over the last couple of years, London’s brunch culture has exploded onto the city scene.
 ‘Restaurants and cafés are seriously upping their game every week with new and unique creations,’ says Moulder.
 ‘It’s uncommon now to walk past a restaurant that doesn’t do some sort of brunch menu regardless of the type of cuisine, which is great as it gives you a chance to try something you probably haven’t tried before.’
 Here are her three favourite London brunch spots.

 Burnt Toast Café